 PMDDT assigns a Medical Review Date to all Presumptive Medicaid cases.
 Medical Review Dates vary between one and seven years.
-Medical Review Dates are dependent upon the nature and severity of a client’s physical and/or mental impairments, age, education level and work experience.
+Medical Review Dates are dependent upon the nature and severity of an individual’s physical and/or mental impairment(s), age, education level and work experience.

 In certain cases, when medical improvement is not expected, no Medical Review will be needed.
 If no Medical Review is needed, the case will be marked “NFM” (No Further Medical).

 For individuals who have a medical review due on their presumptive case, a MAGI 'Due Process' 7210 should be sent prior to processing the PMDDT Medical review.
 Follow the normal Due Process procedure for an individual who would be losing OSIPM.
 The procedures can be found in the APD MAGI Manual Section C.

 If the MAGI determination is favorable, coordinate with 5503 to open a MAGI case and close OSIPM.
 If the MAGI determination is NOT favorable, follow the procedures listed below to process a medical review.

 Prior to the Medical Review Date, prepare the PMDDT file.
 Include the following:

 - SDS 0620- Request for Presumptive Medicaid Disability Decision

 - MSC 3010 - Authorization for Disclosure, Sharing and Use of Individual Information

 - Enclose a new 3010 for SSA and all medical/mental health providers seen in the past two years.
 The 3010 must be completed fully and correctly to ensure that medical records will be provided to PMDDT.
 An incomplete form will result in decisional delays.

 REMEMBER: Regardless of the Medical Review Date, all PMDDT cases must be monitored for SSA decisions as noted in Section 5 above.